 - Take olsalazine tablets or capsules with a drink of water during a meal, or straightaway after a meal.
 Taking olsalazine with or after food will help to keep side-effects, like diarrhoea, to a minimum.

 - If you forget to take a dose, take it as soon as you remember unless your next dose is due.
 If when you remember it is nearly time for your next dose, then leave out the forgotten dose but remember to take your next dose when it is due.
 Do not take two doses together to make up for a missed dose.

 - Try to keep your regular appointments with your doctor and clinic.
 This is so your doctor can check on your progress.
 Your doctor will want you to have regular blood tests during this treatment.

-- Treatment with olsalazine may be long term in order to prevent your symptoms from flaring-up from time to time.
-Continue to take it unless you are advised otherwise.
+- Treatment with olsalazine may be long-term in order to prevent your symptoms from flaring-up from time to time.
+Continue to take it unless you are advised otherwise by your doctor.

 - Your doctor may advise you make some changes to your diet as part of your treatment.
 This may include a special diet or a nutritional supplement.

 - If you have an allergic condition, such as asthma, you should let your doctor know straightaway if you find your allergic symptoms get worse.
 If this happens, your doctor may want to review your treatment or will arrange to see you more often to keep an eye on your progress.